Wegovy® Tablets

 New patients will start on the lowest dose of the treatment and increase after a 30-day period until they’re on the maximum dose.
 This is done to gradually allow your body to get used to the medication and reduce the chance of suffering from side effects.

-Wegovy pill dosages and dosing schedule
+Wegovy tablet dosages and dosing schedule

 The dosages for Wegovy are: